Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 ## UX Design Process
 - **Wireframes:**
   - [Attach or link to wireframes used in the design process.]
-  - [Briefly explain the rationale behind the layout and design choices depicted in the wireframes.]
+  - [Explain the rationale behind the layout and design choices depicted in the wireframes.]
 - **Mockups:**
   - [Include or link to mockups showcasing the visual design.]
   - [Summarize how the mockups reflect the intended user experience and branding.]